FAQs

 If you are ordinarily a resident in the UK, EU or EEA continuously for at least the previous 3 years and are aged 16 and under 19 years of age on 01 September in the year you begin your studies your tuition and qualification fees are free.

-Students aged 19+ are responsible for payment of tuition, examination and course expenses although there are a range of exemptions for those in receipt of out of work benefits,
+Students aged 19+ are responsible for payment of their tuition, examination and course expenses, although there are a range of exemptions for those in receipt of out of work benefits.

 Students may be exempt from tuition fees depending on their previous level of study, qualifications and age.

-Many Level 3 courses can be funded via a 19+ Learning Loan, please contact Student Services to check your eligibility.
+Many Level 3 courses can be funded via a 19+ Learner Loan, please contact Student Services to check your eligibility.

 I live outside the UK, can I still enrol with the college?